Will My Child’s Development be Delayed if they Retain Primitive Reflexes after Birth?

 Simply put, when babies are born with certain reflexes, it’s natural, but if they don’t eventually grow out of them and move on to other developmental stages, it could mean developmental delays and learning challenges later down the road.

 The presence of primitive reflexes when they should be dormant are at the very heart of what we work with at our center.
-If children still have these retained reflexes when they should have disappeared after leaving the toddler phase, special exercises are needed to help them disappear or other problems could pop up in their behavior or in the classroom.
-If your child’s primitive reflexes are retained, you may symptoms as simple as your child sitting in the W position, is considered a “toe walker,” startles at loud noises, can’t roll or crawl, wets the bed and many others.
+If children still have these retained reflexes when they should have integrated after leaving the toddler phase, special exercises may be needed to help them integrate or other problems could pop up in their behavior or in the classroom.
+If your child’s primitive reflexes are retained, you may notice symptoms as simple as your child sitting in the W position, is considered a “toe walker,” startles at loud noises, can’t roll or crawl, wets the bed and many others.
 A wide range of issues arise in sensory processing and motor responsiveness when our brains are running outdated and overwhelmed security software.
-So in articles to come we are going to take a look at each of these primitive reflexes and what kinds of behaviors and side effects we can expect to see when they’ve outworn their welcome.

-As you monitor your child’s development, if you notice traces of retained primitive reflexes that remain in your child, which prevent your child from fully developing, they will need exercises to help their primitive reflexes “go to sleep” so the reflexes can support their development.
+As you monitor your child’s development, if you notice traces of retained primitive reflexes that remain in your child, which prevent your child from fully developing, they may need additional help to integrate their primitive reflexes so the reflexes can support their development.
 Without these exercises, you may continue to notice delays in your child’s learning or side effects that can cause toe walking, W-sitting, bedwetting, poor balance and coordination, underdeveloped vestibular and proprioceptive systems, and trouble with motor planning.
-If head righting reflexes are absent, this is an indication that the nervous system is underdeveloped.
+If these reflexes are not integrated, it is an indication that the nervous system is underdeveloped.

 - Pick and choose which series works best for you for one price.